-The Company, JCIC Sponsor, the Founder Stockholders and the BTO Stockholders entered into the Stockholders Agreement at the Closing.
-Pursuant to terms of the Stockholders Agreement, effective as of the Closing Date, the Board is comprised of nine directors.
+At the Closing, in connection with the Merger Agreement, the Company, the Founder Stockholders and the BTO Stockholders entered into the Stockholders Agreement at the Closing.
+Pursuant to terms of the Stockholders Agreement, effective as of the Closing Date, the Board is comprised of nine (9) directors.
 Further, the BTO Stockholders, collectively, have the right, but not the obligation, to nominate for election to the Board (i) up to two (2) directors, for so long as the BTO Entities (as defined in the Stockholders Agreement) collectively beneficially own (directly or indirectly) at least 10% of the outstanding Stock (as defined in the Stockholders Agreement); and (ii) one (1) director, for so long as the BTO Entities collectively beneficially own (directly or indirectly) less than 10% of the outstanding Stock, but at least 33% of the shares of Stock held by the BTO Entities as of the Closing.
-In addition, for so long as the BTO Entities have such nomination rights, (i) the Board will use reasonable best efforts to cause any committee of the Board to include in its membership at least one director nominated by the BTO Stockholders provided that such individual satisfies all applicable SEC and stock exchange requirements and (ii) the BTO Stockholders have a consent right over affiliate transactions entered into by the Company or any of its subsidiaries, subject to customary exceptions.
+In addition, for so long as the BTO Entities have such nomination rights, (i) the Board will use reasonable best efforts to cause any committee of the Board to include in its membership at least one (1) director nominated by the BTO Stockholders provided that such individual satisfies all applicable SEC and stock exchange requirements and (ii) the BTO Stockholders have a consent right over affiliate transactions entered into by the Company or any of its subsidiaries, subject to customary exceptions.